jsphuebner/esp8266-web-interface/README.md

 Only four cables are required between the FTDI and the esp8266 - 3.3V, GND, RX, and TX.

-TX on the esp8266 connects to RS on the FTDI and vice versa.
+TX on the esp8266 connects to RX on the FTDI and vice versa.

 Connect the USB port of the FTDI to your laptop/desktop.